Heat myths in check5 popular heat myths that persist

 Youtube/Screenshot

-Let's get this straight straight away: If you drink a bottle of booze on your balcony at 5 p.m. when it's 34 degrees Celsius, you shouldn't be surprised at the physical frustration that follows.
+Let's get this straight straight away: If you're out on your balcony at 5 p.m. when it's 34 degrees Celsius and you're enjoying a nice bottle of booze, you shouldn't be surprised at the physical frustration that will follow.

 But if you keep an eye on your water balance, you can drink in large quantities, according to an expert in the "WAZ" newspaper.
 The reason: alcohol removes water from the body.
 "You should drink half a liter of water for every half liter (panash) - or wine as a spritzer."